Last Updated on January 21, 2022 by Jim Ferri

 It was late in the 19th century that the R.J.
 Reynolds and Hanes families brought Winston into national prominence as an industrial center.

-Today though, while the tobacco industry has greatly diminished in size and prestige and Wachovia has become part of Wells-Fargo, Krispy Kreme continues to survive (after all, who’d want to do away with donuts?) as does Wake Forest among ACC basketball fans.
+Today though, while the tobacco industry has greatly diminished in size and prestige and Wachovia has become part of Wells-Fargo, Krispy Kreme continues to survive (after all, who’d want to do away with donuts?) as does Wake Forest among NACC basketball fans.

 Things to Do in Winston-Salem Today